Using MergerFS to combine multiple hard drives into one unified media storage

 Install and configure MergerFS

-MergerFS can be installed via sudo install mergerfs
+MergerFS can be installed via package manager, for example on Debian use the command sudo install mergerfs

 Configuration is simple, done just by editing /etc/fstab